DataDog/integrations-core/cisco_secure_email_threat_defense/README.md

 #### Get API Credentials for Cisco Secure Email Threat Defense

-Steps to generate API key, Client ID and Client Password:
+Follow these steps to generate an API key, Client ID, and Client Password:

 1. Log in to the Cisco Secure Email Threat Defense UI.
 2. Navigate to **Administration** and select the **API Clients** tab.